Protein purification: Denaturing-condition electrophoresis

-Gel electrophoresis is a common laboratory technique that can be used both as preparative and analytical method.
+Gel electrophoresis is a common laboratory technique that can be used both as a preparative and analytical method.
 The principle of electrophoresis relies on the movement of a charged ion in an electric field.
 In practice, the proteins are denatured in a solution containing a detergent (SDS).
 In these conditions, the proteins are unfolded and coated with negatively charged detergent molecules.
 The proteins in SDS-PAGE are separated on the sole basis of their size.

 In analytical methods, the protein migrate as bands based on size.
 Each band can be detected using stains such as Coomassie blue dye or silver stain.
 Preparative methods to purify large amounts of protein, require the extraction of the protein from the electrophoretic gel.
 This extraction may involve excision of the gel containing a band, or eluting the band directly off the gel as it runs off the end of the gel.

 In the context of a purification strategy, denaturing condition electrophoresis provides an improved resolution over size exclusion chromatography, but does not scale to large quantity of proteins in a sample as well as the late chromatography columns.

 Non-denaturing-condition electrophoresis

 A non-denaturing electrophoretic procedure for isolating bioactive metalloproteins in complex protein mixtures is preparative native PAGE.
-The intactness or the structural integrity of the isolated protein has to be confirmed by an independent method.
+The intactness or the structural integrity of the isolated protein must be confirmed by an independent method.